-herapeutic help can be very beneficial for autistic teens.
 Autism is a disorder that can impact one’s life from every angle.
 Teens may need special attention and guidance during their adolescent years.
 The teenage years especially can be years in which learning to self-navigate and manage hormones is very overwhelming and exhausting.
-As a parent you may feel helpless and unsure how to best help your child.
-Therapeutic care may be a good option.
+As a parent you may feel helpless and unsure how to best help your child, but there are resources you can seek out to help you make the best choice for your teen’s treatment.

-Therapeutic treatment may be a good idea for your child.
+Therapeutic treatment may be a good fit for your child.
 A medical professional can help you determine this through proper assessment and evaluation.
 The benefits of therapeutic treatment are extensive.

 Here are some ways in which this treatment type can provide help for autistic teens: